GoogleCloudPlatform/community/tutorials/appengine-modeling-entity-relationships.md

 First, you must explicitly retrieve the values on the side of the collection where the list is stored since all you have available are `Key` objects.
 Another more important one is that you want to avoid storing overly large lists of keys in a `ListProperty`.
-This means you should place the list on side of the relationship which you expect to have fewer values.
+This means you should place the list on the side of the relationship which you expect to have fewer values.
 In the example above, the `Contact` side was chosen because a single person is not likely to belong to too many groups, whereas in a large contacts database, a group might contain